Better terms for mathematical concepts

 This is an especially stupid excuse for the name of an important mathematical statement.

-These days, it refers to two related things: originally, to the rather easy extension of “Green’s Theorem” to curved surfaces, and later, with the qualification “generalized”, to the anlogous theorem in any number of dimensions.
+These days, it refers to two related things: originally, to the rather easy extension of “Green’s Theorem” to curved surfaces, and later, with the qualification “generalized”, to the analogous theorem in any number of dimensions.

 Besides the abstraction, the function in the theorem is used to neatly represent physical phenomena which might provide a name: